 - Brush Script: Fun and artsy

 Once you have decided what font category works best for your project (or brand), it’s time to choose which font combo you want to use.
 The lists below will give you an idea and the best place to start.

 What fonts work best & where?

 In the web world, headings are written in code – for instance <h1>Heading Here<h1> is the main heading.
 For Google love you should only use the H1 tag once in a page or post.

 Abril Fatface | Aileron Heavy | Amaranth | Cooper Hewitt Heavy | Hammersmith One | League Gothic | Lillita One | Open Sans Extra Bold | Oswald | Raleway Heavy

-Subheads (these compliment main headings but can also be used in main headings)
+Subheadings: These compliment the main heading but can be used in the main headings, too.

 <h2>heading two </h2>

 Aileron Thin | Aleo Light | Cantora One | Cooper Hewitt Thin | Coustard | Glegoo | Granaina | Julius Sans One | Kollektif | League Spartan | Merriweather | Montserrat | Quando | Quicksand | Raleway | Sanchez | Vidaloka